Date and Time Configuration

 Network Time Protocol

-NTP (Network Time Protocol) is a TCP/IP protocol which allows you to synchronize the clocks of multiple servers to a single canonical source.
+NTP (Network Time Protocol) allows you to synchronize the clocks of multiple servers to a single canonical source over the network.
 NTP is designed to correct for network latency and ensure that all server clocks are synchronized and monotonic (they never move backwards while adjusting to synchronize with each other.)
-This document explains how to configure both the NTP server and client on your GreenRADIUS instances, providing greater consistency in timestamps and logging data.
+This section explains how to configure the NTP client on your GreenRADIUS instances, providing greater consistency in timestamps and logging data.

-You can add additional servers by adding a line to the file:
+You can add NTP servers by adding lines of the form